Tomas-M/iotop/README.md

     -x, --dead-x           show exited processes/threads with letter x -e, --hide-exited      hide exited processes
     -l, --no-color         do not colorize values
+        --si               use SI units of 1000 when printing values --threshold=1..10  threshold to switch to next unit

 ## Contribute